Is DVC Right for You?

 If the DVC total still looks better, you’re on solid ground.
 If it doesn’t, walk away.
 There’s no shame in saying no. Smart decisions beat emotional ones.

-Is DVC Right for You?
 Lifestyle Fit Test

 Your lifestyle matters as much as your budget.
 DVC works best when it fits your rhythms.
 If your weekends are packed and your work is intense, planning far ahead may feel heavy.

 Some people crave familiar rooms, restaurants, and routines.
 They relax instantly when they return.
+Others itch for new cities and cultures.
+If you’re the latter, DVC can feel confining.

 Consider your social circle.
 Friends and family who love Disney make trips easier and more fun.
 Solo travelers or couples without park-loving companions may feel isolated.